Welcome to CSCI 1820!

-YOU.
-The class is open to biologists and computer scientists, applied mathematicians, undergrads and grad students alike.
-The assignments will be adapted to your skillsets and interests.
+This class is open to biologists and computer scientists, applied mathematicians, undergrads and grad students alike.
+There will be resources as well as alternate problems available based on your background.

 Computation and biology is a fundamental pairing and most biological research today has a computational component.
 To put it concisely, computation is a structure that applies mathematical method and logic to problems.
 Computation benefits from rigorous proof and the capacity to solve complex problems through iteration and/or recursion.